Choosing between Bombora and Demandbase for your B2B go-to-market strategy comes down to five questions:

 ZoomInfo is a broader platform that includes its own intent data, contact data, conversation intelligence, sales automation, and marketing orchestration.
 Where Bombora provides one data layer and Demandbase provides ABM execution, ZoomInfo covers the full go-to-market stack from data to intelligence to action, accessible through native products or any third-party tool via API and MCP.

 This means the choice is not always "pick one."
 Some teams use Bombora intent data inside ZoomInfo or Demandbase.
 Others choose between Demandbase and ZoomInfo as their primary GTM platform.
-The right answer depends on your existing stack and what problem you're solving first.
+The right answer depends on your existing stack and what problem you are solving first.

 Intent data: Co-op signals vs. bidstream vs. multi-source collection

-Intent data is where this comparison starts, because it's the capability all three platforms share.
+Intent data is where this comparison starts, because it is the capability all three platforms share.
 But they collect it differently, and those differences matter.

 Source: Bombora

 The strength: signal exclusivity.
-Bombora sees research behavior on B2B media sites that bidstream-based providers miss, because those sites often don't run programmatic advertising.
+Bombora sees research behavior on B2B media sites that bidstream-based providers miss, because those sites often do not run programmatic advertising.

 Demandbase sources intent from the bidstream via its native DSP, processing over 70 billion page views per day and 2 trillion+ intent signals per month.
 Because Demandbase operates its own ad exchange, it sees intent signals generated when ads are served across the open web.
 The system covers 810,000+ intent keywords in 133 languages and uses NLP to validate page content context.
 Demandbase also ingests Bombora Surge, G2, and TrustRadius intent signals as supplementary layers.